 About Bitter Pill.

-Max Elton and Hew Rous-Eyre formed Bitter Pill in 2015.
-Since, Bitter Pill has worked with a number of theatres in London including The Finborough, The King's Head, Tristan Bates.
+Bitter Pill was formed in 2015.
+Since then we have worked with a number of theatres in London including The Finborough, The King's Head, Tristan Bates.

 Big Brother Blitzkrieg, a satire that placed Adolf Hitler in the Big Brother House opened at The King's Head Theatre in January 2016 and completed a second four week run in June of the same year.